 - Turmeric– This spice contains curcumin, which has notable antioxidant properties.
 It also has antibacterial, anti-inflammatory and stomachs soothing benefits.
 It reduces inflammation by stimulating the adrenal glands to increase the hormone that lessens inflammation.
 It is also used against headaches, bronchitis, colds, fever and menstrual problems.

 - Spirulina – worth a discussion, as this natural ingredient is often misrepresented as an herb.
 Although technically a marine organism, this ingredient is a powerhouse of immunity.
 Amino acids make up 62 percent of spirulina, making it a complete protein.
 It’s one of the few known plant sources of vitamin B12 and it’s full of amino acids, enzymes, and probiotics that help to enhance your immune system and digestive health.
 It’s a key ingredient in our Rainbow Light products – that’s how much we love it!

-About the Author: Dr. Christopher Hobbs, is an internationally renowned herbalist, licensed acupuncturist and botanist, has been formulating market leading natural supplements exclusively for Rainbow Light® since 1985.
+About the Author: Dr. Christopher Hobbs, is an internationally renowned herbalist, licensed acupuncturist, and botanist, has been formulating market leading natural supplements exclusively for Rainbow Light® since 1985.
 With more than 35 years of clinical experience in herbal medicine, Hobbs has authored 25 books, including Herbal Remedies for Dummies and Women’s Herbs, Women’s Health.
-He shares his knowledge of herbal medicine with consumers and educators all over the world through lectures, and utilized his expertise in this field to found the Institute for Natural Products Research.
+He shares his knowledge of herbal medicine with consumers and educators all over the world through lectures and utilized his expertise in this field to finding the Institute for Natural Products Research.
 He also serves as a consultant to the herb industry.